kartoza/TheKartozaHandbook/docs/src/development/environments/mapstore/windows_machine_setup.md

 - Run _npm cache clean_ in the terminal
 - Run _npm install_ in the terminal

-_Note: If you're struggling to run the locacl backend instance use the online instance of MapStore as the backend._
+_Note: If you're struggling to run the local backend instance use the online instance of MapStore as the backend._

 ### Swap out local instance of backend for online instance